 The Norwegian Fjords are a result of the last ice age

-During the succession of ice ages, Northern Europe was covered by up three kilometres thick ice.
-The fjords were carved by this power of those forces of nature, and today we can be grateful to these ice ages, regarding how amazing these fjords looks like in all its beauty.
+During the succession of ice ages, Northern Europe was covered by up to three kilometres of thick ice.
+The fjords were carved by this power of those forces of nature, and today we can be grateful to these ice ages, regarding how amazing these fjords look in all their beauty.

 Bergen - located at the Norwegian fjords

 The most famous city in Fjord Norway is Bergen.
 It is known for its location by the fjord and mountains and for the sights and cultural heritage attractions like Bryggen Wharf.
 Don`t miss the view from Mount Fløyen, the Fishmarket or walking on the Bryggen Hanseatic Wharf.
 Here you find great restaurants and souvenir shopping opportunities.
 You reach Bergen easily by flight, boat, car or train.